sergeynordicresults/sergeynordicresults.github.io/war.md

 https://www.youtube.com/watch?v=VMlkPbwCh3c - Serhii Babkin "I write songs on russian, I write songs on ukrainian"

- My view: I'm from Rodynskoye Donetsk oblast
+ My view: I am from Rodynskoye Donetsk oblast

  Yes, Zelensky did give an order for sellers in shops to speak in ukrainian.
 Noone cared, everyone were speaking on russian still.